-I also submitted comments on case 12-0814 and have read some of the transcripts of evidentiary hearings in this case.
+I also submitted comments on case 12-0814 and have read some of the transcripts of the evidentiary hearings in this case.

-It would be appreciated if any of the commissioners or its staff could provide feedback to myo comments.
+It would be appreciated if any of the commissioners or its staff could provide feedback to my comments.

-To actions in regard to the May 2012 PJM BRA appear to be TING DEEPLE OF DOCKETING DEE Additionally, the company has been aware of its obligations under SB.
+1) The company's actions in regard to the May 2012 PJM BRA appear to be imprudent

+The ATSI region of First Energy(the company) joined PJM on June 1, 2011 having been accepted for inclusion in 2009.
+At the time they were accepted the company made public statements that its membership would provide for more customer choice and benefits.
+Additionally, the company has been aware of its obligations under SB.
 221 for energy efficiency and renewable (wind, solar, waste heat recovery for the most part is not renewable energy) energy targets.
 For a number of years (starting with the 2011-2012 deliverability year (DY)) demand response, energy efficiency and renewable energy resources have been allowed to be bid into the PJM RPM auctions, so certainly the company was aware of the opportunity to do so.

 It seems that the company took no action on this issue until the Commission issued order 12-0814 and initially they claimed that they could not respond for various reasons.
 Then suddenly they issued a request for ESP-III laying down conditions for offering energy efficiency resources into the May, 2012 PJM BRA if the ESP-III was approved.
-This late maneuvering made it almost impossible to meet the BRA deadline and therefore a lost opportunity to offer resources created under SB 221.
+This late maneuvering made it almost impossible to meet the BRA deadline and therefore a lost opportunity to of resources created under SB 221.

-The lost opportunities are:

-- a) revenues from the capacity prices to cover some of the cost of the resources - b) help reduce the capacity prices in the ATSI zone (VRR curve) - c) potentially help mitigate the transmission upgrades current recommended by PJM to transmission grid reliability issues resulting from generator retirements in the ATSI zone (energy efficiency being the ultimate 100% capacity available resource.
+The lost opportunities are: a) revenues from the capacity prices to cover some of the cost of the resources b) help reduce the capacity prices in the ATSI zone (VRR curve) c) potentially help mitigate the transmission upgrades current recommended by PJK to H transmission grid reliability issues resulting from generator retirements in the ATSI zone 10 8 (energy efficiency being the ultimate 100% capacity available resource.

-Energy efficiency resources are unique in the are generally 100% available, avoid generation, transmission and distribution upgrades and are the cheapest source of energy.
+Energy efficiency resources are unique in the are generally 100% available, avoid generation. transmission and distribution upgrades and are the cheapest source of energy.
 The fact that in addition some or most of their cost can be recovered by PJM PRM auction revenues gives them consider leverage.

 This seems like imprudence on their part since they could have initiated discussions much earlier with the Commission on those issues.
 FE may insist that there was no benefit to the company but it seems they have an obligation to serve the public interest as they have a monopoly (with respect to distribution) franchise granted by the state and could have been more proactive.
-(At a minimum I had sent an email on April 14, 2011 to Mr. William Ridmann, V.P of Rates and Regulatory Affairs at the company asking if the company intended to bid these resources into the RPM.
-Also I asked the same question via the company's customer support telephone line.)
+(At a minimum I had sent an email on April 14, 2011 to Mr. William Ridmann, V.P of Rates and Regulatory Affairs at the company asking if the company intended to bid these appearing certify that the images